lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2023-01-04-how-i-started-to-read-books.md

 I was making (and breaking) things in production.
 It was while stepping into a leadership role for the first time that I felt I could no longer afford to lean as much on trial and error.
-So the search began for other means of learning, and as the saying goes, seek and ye shall find...
+So the search for other means of learning began, and as the saying goes, seek and ye shall find...

 A colleague had left a copy of _Good to Great_ on her desk (for folks like myself to stumble upon).
 Jim Collins begins the book by crediting it to his team of researchers before taking responsibility for any shortcomings.
-In awe of Jim Collins humility, I went on to read not only _Good to Great_, but the entire series.
+In awe of Jim Collins' humility, I went on to read not only _Good to Great_, but the entire series.

 In a book found on many recommendation lists, _Meditations_, the Roman Emperor Marcus Aurelius suggests that men are born to work together like a man's two hands, feet or eyelids.
-To obstruct or fall angry with one another is against Nature's law.
+To obstruct one another or fall angry is against Nature's law.

-In another oft recommended title, _The Art of War_, Sun Tzu wrote 2000 years ago that the skillful warrior exploits potential energy, they do not hold their men responsible.
+In another oft recommended title, _The Art of War_, Sun Tzu wrote 2000 years ago that the skillful warrior exploits potential energy, he does not hold his men responsible.
 The legendary general wrote:

 > On steep ground
 > They move;